grygy/pv217-microservices-materials/04/README.md

 Install [Docker desktop](https://docs.docker.com/desktop/) or other docker client.
 Our test database will run in docker container.

 ### 1. Configure datasource in `application.properties`

+Or maybe not coz dev services

+### 2. Create passenger entity

 ### 2. Add notification as active record